JohnTerragnoli/ECE382_Lab7/README.md

   * `ADC10SC`: starts conversion process
   * `ADC10BUSY`: signals busy while converting
   * `ADC10MEM`: holds the 10-bit value
-* the bits will I use from those registers:
+* The bits will I use from those registers:
   * I will use bits 3, 4, and 5 which correspond to the left, center, and right sensors, respectively.

 | BIT | Sensor |